-AMPCFM is committed to transparency and effective communication with investors in the Fund.
-The Responsible Entity Board's policy is to ensure that announcements relating to the Fund are made in a timely manner, are expressed in a clear and balanced way, do not omit material information and contain accurate, factual statements.
+the Responsible Entity is committed to transparency and effective communication with investors in the Fund.
+The RE Board's policy is to ensure that announcements relating to the Fund are made in a timely manner, are expressed in a clear and balanced way, do not omit material information and contain accurate, factual statements.
 This allows investors to assess the impact of the information when making investment decisions.